tengjuilin/lin-website/content/cv/_index.md

 - Developed 80% more efficient Python application programming interface for morphological analysis and modular integration to immunofluorescent image analysis workflow
 - Quantified microglia morphology in neuroinflammatory rat and ferret oxygen-glucose deprivation models and healthy mouse, rat, ferret, rabbit, and pig models (427,000+ cells) with immunofluorescent image processing and unsupervised machine learning
 - Analyzed number of publications that used immunofluorescent images at 450+ combinations of variables using PubMed web scrapping in Python, 93% more efficient than manual search
-- Tile-scanned 12 murine breast cancer tissue slices using confocal microscope (24.5 hr)
+- Tile-scanned murine breast cancer tissue slices using confocal microscope

 ### Summer Undergraduate Research Scholar <time> 2022/06 - 2022/08 </time>